 Billy’s anger, then, is tied to letting himself get hurt.
 He won’t take care of himself, and after his wife dies, won’t—or can’t—take care of his daughter, who is removed by family services after Billy hospitalizes himself in a drunken suicide attempt.

-Men who risk their lives to be heroes end up hurting not just themselves, but everyone around them.
 The arc of the film, then, is not exactly trauma/revenge.
 Instead, Southpaw is based around Billy’s efforts to become a good father, and a good man, by learning to protect and understand himself.
 His new and improved training regimen with Tick Wills mostly involves defense; keeping his gloves up, dodging punches, shielding his face.
 And those efforts are mirrored outside the ring as Billy cleans up, gets a job, stops drinking, and generally ceases to encourage reality to punch him in the nose.

 Despite its insights, Southpaw is hesitant about abandoning its genre.
 Magic has to be gratuitously established as a bad guy, and the climactic fight turns out the way you’d expect the climactic fight to turn out.
 As a result, it’s not quite a great film.